-Please be sure to note that your spring grade in Stretch includes the grades you earned in fall.
+Please notice in your section syllabus that your spring grade in Stretch includes the grades you earned in fall.
 All the coursework, both fall and spring, comprises the work of one general education course requirement: GE Area A2.
 You will find in your section syllabus an accounting of how coursework will be graded and accumulated into the final course grade.